runpod/docs/docs/serverless/workers/handlers/overview.md

 ### Development and deployment

+You should return something as output for when your Worker is done processing a job.
+This can be directly the output, or it can be links to cloud storage where the artifacts are saved.

+Payloads are limited to:

+- `run` 10 MB.
+- `runsync`: 20 MB.

 If any errors are returned by the worker while running a `test_input` job, the worker will exit with a non-zero exit code.
 Otherwise, the worker will exit with a zero exit code.
 This can be used to check if the worker ran successfully, for example, in a CI/CD pipeline.

 - For information on testing your handler locally, see [Local testing](/serverless/workers/development/local-testing).
 - For information on setting a continuous integration pipeline, see [Continuous integration](/serverless/workers/deploy).